Understanding Tobacco Harm Reduction

 Each module includes a mix of readings, videos, quizzes, and practical activities to enhance your learning experience.

-Our e-learning methodology:
+Our e-learning methodology

 Our e-learning methodology is centred around flexibility, engagement, and interactivity.
 We use a combination of multimedia content, interactive exercises, and real-world case studies to ensure a rich learning experience.
 You can access the course materials at your own pace, making it easy to fit into your schedule.